 Avoid discomfort, poor fit with the precision planning process for complete dentures in Thibodaux, LA

 The comfort, natural appearance, and functionality of dentures depend on how they fit.
-Acadia Family Dentistry’s approach to the process of getting complete dentures is exacting; Dr. Nhu Le uses sophisticated technologies at her Thibodaux, LA, office to collect precise information about the contours of your mouth.
-The more accurate the information that she collects upfront, the better the outcomes and satisfaction that you have from your dentures.
+Acadia Family Dentistry’s approach to the process of getting complete dentures is exacting; Dr. Jared Palmer uses sophisticated technologies at his Thibodaux, LA, office to collect precise information about the contours of your mouth.
+The more accurate the information that he collects upfront, the better the outcomes and satisfaction that you have from your dentures.
 After all, this information is used to make your dentures.
 If there is incomplete or imprecise data, the resulting denture will not fit comfortably to the curves in your mouth.
 In fact, many of the complaints that have traditionally been associated with dentures have to do with loose or otherwise ill-fitting appliances.
 We help you to avoid many of those common complaints.
 So, you enjoy:

 Proper fit is particularly important when discussing complete lower dentures.
 The palate in your upper jaw is designed in a way that facilitates optimal suction to hold the denture in place.
 However, the shape of the floor of the mouth and tongue movement can challenge proper retention and dislodge a lower denture.
 So, many wearers of lower dentures rely on products such as denture adhesives to stabilize their appliances.
 A well-fitting denture from the get-go can help to minimize a patient’s reliance on these products.

 “False” teeth that don’t look fake!